-(Note: The Police Department collects and reports performance data based upon calendar year rather than fiscal year.
-The Performance Measurement tables in each cost center therefore reflect calendar year information.)
+(Note: The Police Department collects and reports performance data based upon Calendar Year rather than Fiscal Year.
+The Performance Measurement tables in each cost center therefore reflect Calendar Year information.)
 The Criminal Investigations Bureau (CIB) seeks to provide efficient follow-up investigations of all major crimes.
 In order to provide prompt, efficient service to these investigations, CIB tracks clearance rates for all cases assigned to it as well as for Part I violent crime (murder, rape, robbery, and aggravated assault) cases.
 CIB has set a goal of achieving a 69 percent clearance rate for all cases assigned.
-In CY 2002, CIB met that target and cleared 69 percent of all cases assigned.
-Overall clearance rates were lower in CY 2003 than CY 2002.
-The reassignment of detectives and supervisors to the Sniper Taskforce, and the increased need for personnel to take military and medical leave greatly affected this outcome.
-The number of detectives available to conduct investigations decreased approximately 10 percent while the number of cases assigned increased 2.6 percent in CY 2003.
+In Calendar Year (CY) 2001, CIB cleared 66 percent of all cases assigned.
+In CY 2002, CIB cleared 69 percent of all cases assigned.
+The clearance rate improved despite a 13.7 percent increase in total cases assigned in CIB from CY 2001 to CY 2002 (24 percent increase over CY 2000).